aws-samples/sample-mcp-security-scanner/README.md

 ### MCP Configuration

-After downloading the repository locally, configure your MCP client to use the server.
-The configuration varies by client.
+Configure your MCP client to use the server.
+The configuration varies by client and supports both local path and GitHub installation methods.

 ### Getting Started with Kiro